 The AP sends Message 4 to the STA_P.
 On receipt of Message 4, the STA_P checks that the key replay counter corresponds to Message 4.
 If not, it silently discards the message.
 Otherwise,

-a) The STA_P verifies the Message 4 MIC using the STA_P PTKSA.
-If the calculated MIC does not match the MIC that the AP included in the EAPOL-Key frame, the STA_P silently discards Message 4.
+a) The STA_P verifies the Message 4 MIC using the STA_P PTKSA if an AEAD cipher is not used.
+If the calculated MIC does not match the MIC that the AP included in the EAPOL-Key frame or AEAD decryption operation returns failure, the STA_P silently discards Message 4.

-b) If the MIC is correct, the STA_P identifies the PeerKey session using the PNonce sent as part of the Key Nonce field of Message 4.
+b) If the MIC is correct or the AEAD decryption steps succeed, the STA_P identifies the PeerKey session using the PNonce sent as part of the Key Nonce field of Message 4.
 If STA_P has an existing PeerKey state for this session, i.e., STA_P has received Message 2 and this message is a follow-up to that.
 If STA_P has an existing PeerKey state for this session, STA_P silently discards Message 4.

 12.7.8.2.6 SMK Handshake Message 5